Paul Rudd: Film and television

-Rudd made his acting debut in 1991 when he starred in a commercial promoting the Super Nintendo Entertainment System (which he would reference in a 2025 commercial for the Nintendo Switch 2).
+Rudd made his acting debut in 1991 when he starred in a commercial promoting the Super Nintendo Entertainment System (which he later referenced in a 2025 commercial for the Nintendo Switch 2).
 Starting in 1992, he had a recurring role on the television drama Sisters as Kirby Quimby Philby.
 In 1994, he appeared in Wild Oats for six episodes.
 In 1995, he left Sisters for one season to appear in the comedy film Clueless.
 Rudd followed Clueless with supporting roles in films such as Halloween: The Curse of Michael Myers as Tommy Doyle, William Shakespeare's Romeo + Juliet, The Locusts, Overnight Delivery, The Object of My Affection, and 200 Cigarettes.
 He was in the cast of the 1999 film The Cider House Rules that received a Screen Actors Guild nomination for Outstanding Performance by a Cast in a Motion Picture.

 He played FBI Agent Ian Curtis in the 2000 Hong Kong action film Gen-Y Cops.
 In 2002, he was cast on the sitcom Friends as Mike Hannigan, who dates and marries Phoebe Buffay.
 In 2006, he appeared in several episodes of Reno 911! as Guy Gerricault (pronounced "jericho"), the coach of a lamaze class; then portrayed a drug lord in the film Reno 911!: Miami.
 He guest-starred as a has-been 1990s rock star, Desmond Fellows, on the television series Veronica Mars, in the 2007 episode "Debasement Tapes."

 The year 2004 marked the start of Rudd's work with director/producer Judd Apatow, first on the film Anchorman: The Legend of Ron Burgundy with Steve Carell, produced by Apatow; and again in 2005 in The 40-Year-Old Virgin with Carell, directed by Apatow.
 He subsequently appeared in 2007's Knocked Up which was written, produced and directed by Apatow.
 He narrated the 2007 edition of the long-running sports documentary series Hard Knocks, which featured the Kansas City Chiefs, whom he continues to support.
 It was the only season not to feature the series' regular narrator, Liev Schreiber.

+In 2006, Rudd served as a narrator for the television documentary film The Armenian Genocide, broadcast by PBS to spread awareness of the killing of one million Armenians during World War I.

 Rudd appeared as John Lennon in the comedy film Walk Hard: The Dewey Cox Story in 2007 and as a drug-addled surf instructor in Forgetting Sarah Marshall in 2008, both of which Apatow produced.
 Rudd had uncredited cameos in Year One (2009) and Bridesmaids (2011).
 In 2012, he starred in and co-produced with Apatow Wanderlust.
 He starred in the Knocked Up spinoff This Is 40, directed and produced by Apatow, and reprised his role of Brian Fantana in Anchorman 2: The Legend Continues (2013).